Julien-R44/hot-hook/README.md

 }
 ```

+Note that glob patterns are resolved from the `package.json` directory.

 Or you can still use the `import.meta.hot?.boundary` attribute in your code to specify which files should be hot reloadable.

 ### Using `hot.init`